php-fig/fig-standards/proposed/psr-1-coding-style-guide/0500-variable-and-property-names.md

 Variable And Property Names
 ===========================

-This guide expressly avoids any requirement regarding the use of `$StudlyCase`, `$camelCase`, or `$under_score` variable and property names.
+This guide expressly avoids any recommendation regarding the use of `$StudlyCase`, `$camelCase`, or `$under_score` variable and property names.
 It is often the case that variable names map directly field names in external data sources.
 Changing between naming conventions when changing contexts